https://taplowgroup.com3

 Professional Development

-Invest in ongoing leadership development training to understand and navigate generational differences.
+Invest in ongoing leadership development training to understand and navigate generational workforce differences.
 This might include workshops on communication styles, conflict resolution, and team building across age groups.

 The secret to effective multigenerational leadership doesn’t lie in uniform treatment but rather in recognizing and valuing the different perspectives that each generation carries.